 8. Students recruiting or intending to recruit and collect data in their home countries (outside the UK) should abide by the above and pause face-to-face interaction with participants until further notice.

-9. Students expecting to commence research, and gather data outside UK must ensure that their research application has been granted ethical approval by the School/College research ethics committee.
+9. Students expecting to commence research, and gather data outside UK must ensure that their research application has been granted ethical approval by the Faculty/School research ethics committee.

 10. Please note that data gathered without ethical approval will not be accepted for research purposes (dissertations or thesis).